Carlisle: Geography

 Carlisle is situated on a slight rise, in the Cumberland Ward, at the confluence of the rivers Eden, Caldew and Petteril.

 An important centre for trade, it is located 56 mi west of Newcastle upon Tyne, 71 mi north of Lancaster, 90 mi south-east of Glasgow, 93 mi south of Edinburgh, 120 mi north-west of York, and 300 mi north-north-west of London.
 Nearby towns and villages include Longtown (north), Penrith (south), Brampton (east), Wigton (west), Haggbeck, Harker, Carwinley, Blackford, Houghton, Scotby, Wreay and Rockcliffe.

+Weather and climate

+Carlisle experiences an oceanic climate (Köppen climate classification Cfb).